-June 30, 2005 Less than 1 year
+June 30, Less than

+2005 1 year

-Non-cancellable purchase commitments \$ 9,613 \$ 9,613
+Non-cancellable purchase commitments \$9,613 \$ 9,613

-Total \$ 9,613 \$ 9,613
+Total \$9,613 \$ 9,613

-As of June 30, 2005, the Company had no off-balance sheet financing arrangements or activities outside of operating leases, non-cancelable purchase orders, and the Chengdu, China commitment.
-For a discussion of the Company's off-balance sheet financing arrangements at December 31, 2004, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operation-Liquidity and Capital Resources-Contractual Obligation and Off-Balance Sheet Arrangements" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2004.
+As of June 30, 2005, the Company had no off-balance sheet financing arrangements or activities outside of operating leases and non-cancelable purchase orders.
+For a discussion of the Company's off-balance sheet financing arrangements at December 31, 2004, refer to Item 7, "Management's Discussion and

+Analysis of Financial Condition and Results of Operation - Liquidity and Capital Resources - Contractual Obligation and Off-Balance Sheet Arrangements" in the Company's annual report on Form 10-K/A for the fiscal year ended December 31, 2004.
 None of such off-balance sheet financing arrangements has changed materially from December 31, 2004.